connascence/websource/content/connascence-static/connascence-of-type.rst

 :summary: Connascence of type is when multiple components must agree on the type of an entity.

-Connascence of type is when multiple components must address on the type of an entity.
+Connascence of type is when multiple components must agree on the type of an entity.
 In a statically typed language, these issues are often (but not always) caught by the compiler.
 Consider the following trivial C++ code:

 .. code-block:: c++